bakku99/OBS_Malkoros/Malkoros_Vault/Lore/Granted_Powers.md

 # Granted Powers

-Summary of the boons granted to faithful followers of each deity.
+Summary of the boons granted to faithful followers, which must be of the Cleric, Warlock, or Paladin Class, of each deity.
+The Deities have internal links to their respective files followed by a colon and an explanation of the Granted Powers they provide.

 ## Elemental Deities
 - [[Elemental_Deities/Eirsyr|Eirsyr]]: Immunity to cold damage.
 Cast Wall of Ice once per long rest.
 Followers may breathe and move normally in freezing environments and water regardless of form.